 The following programs are offered by individual UF Colleges and Schools:

-The Pre-College and Continuing Education program is designed to give participants the opportunity to experience the University of Florida curriculum through in-depth, college-level studio concentrations: Photography, Painting and Drawing, Ceramics, and Life Drawing.
+The Pre-College and Continuing Education program is designed to give participants the opportunity to experience the University of Florida curriculum through several in-depth, college-level studio concentrations: Photography, Painting and Drawing, Ceramics, and Life Drawing.

 SoA Design Exploration Program aims to immerse participants in an architectural educational environment that introduces students to core aspects of the university's design curriculum as well as to essential architectural principles in general.